The Singers’ Tale- Recordings – Sparrow

-London Tales A Sparrow. © A poem I wrote turned to song.
-Recorded in Minnis Bay Kent & produced by Jennifer Maidman, who played hands drums and Guitar, with Annie Whitehead Trombone myself, vocals.
-A film by Margaret Kemp.
+London Tales: A Sparrow. © A poem I wrote is contained in a song.
+Recorded in Minnis Bay, Kent & produced by Jennifer Maidman, who played hand drums and Guitar, with Annie Whitehead, Trombone, and me, vocals.
+The film by Margaret Kemp.

-He is a torn and tattered thing – a tiny bird, with broken wing.
+He is a torn and tattered thing – a tiny bird, with a broken wing.

 A beating heart which flutters in his breast.